 In Young v.
-United Parcel Service, an employee brought suit against the United Parcel Service (UPS) because it refused to accommodate the plaintiff's pregnancy by adopting lifting limitations recommended by the plaintiff's doctor.
-Other employees had offered to help the plaintiff with lifting and UPS had acquiesced to lifting limitations because of other disabilities or ailments.
-Because of UPS's failure to accommodate her pregnancy, the plaintiff relied on the second clause of the PDA to claim disparate impact.
-The Court held that a plaintiff can claim a disparate impact claim under the PDA using the McDonnell Douglas framework.
-The McDonnell Douglas framework allows a plaintiff to prove disparate impact discrimination under Title VII by "showing actions taken by the employer from which one can infer, if such actions were 'based on a discriminatory criterion illegal under [Title VII].
-The Court found in favor of the plaintiff.
+United Parcel Service, an employee brought suit against the United Parcel Service (UPS) because it refused to accommodate the plaintiff's pregnancy by adopting lifting limitations recommended by the plaintiff's doctor.51 Other employees had offered to help the plaintiff with lifting and UPS had acquiesced to lifting limitations because of other disabilities or ailments.52 Because of UPS's failure to accommodate her pregnancy, the plaintiff had to stay home without pay during most of her pregnancy.53 The plaintiff relied on the second clause of the PDA to claim disparate impact.54 The Court held that a plaintiff can claim a disparate impact claim under the PDA using the McDonnell Douglas framework.55 The McDonnell Douglas framework allows a plaintiff to prove disparate impact discrimination under Title VII by "showing actions taken by the employer from which one can infer, if such actions remain unexplained, that it is more likely than not that such actions were 'based on a discriminatory criterion illegal under [Title VII].""56 The Court found in favor of the plaintiff.57

-49. Matambanadzo supra note 37, at 237.
+^{49.} Matambanadzo supra note 37, at 237.

-51. Young v.
+^{51.} Young v.
 United Parcel Serv., Inc., 575 U.S. 206 (2015).

 Though the PDA has many successes, it also has weak spots and failures.
 Recently, the PDA has been narrowed to primarily protect birth givers during the gestation of their pregnancies.
-Birth givers are often not protected from discrimination based on conditions that arise from pregnancy, such as breast feeding or lactation.
-Women are still denied adequate paid leave and many birth givers' partners are not given adequate leave to help with care responsibilities.
-Furthermore, during the raising of the child, mothers especially are often discriminated against for their care obligations.
-Also, because of recent Court decisions such as Hosanna-Tabor Evangelical Lutheran Church and School v.
-EEOC, establishing a "ministerial exception" for employment discrimination, the efficacy of the PDA has been severely restrained, especially when it comes to transgender, non-binary, and gender-queer birth givers.
+58 Birth givers are often not protected from discrimination based on conditions that arise from pregnancy, such as breast feeding or lactation.
+59 Women are still denied adequate paid leave and many birth givers' partners are not given adequate leave to help with care responsibilities.
+60 Furthermore, during the raising of the child, mothers especially are often discriminated against for their care obligations.
+61 Also, because of recent Court decisions such as Hosanna-Tabor Evangelical Lutheran Church and School v.
+EEOC, establishing a "ministerial exception" for employment discrimination, the efficacy of the PDA has been severely restrained, 62 especially when it comes to transgender, non-binary, and gender-queer birth givers.